TheSweeterMan/TBD/README.md

 step 10:

-type in cd to get back to the root directory.
+Type in cd to get back to the root directory.
 After use the command sudo nano temp.py and use the code provided below to get temperature reads.

 [Temperature Code](https://github.com/TheSweeterMan/TBD/blob/master/PowerUp/Code)